Posted on Leave a comment

 The Late-Onset Challenge

-“Have any autoimmune conditions appeared in dogs from your breeding program?
+Ask your breeder: “Have any autoimmune conditions appeared in dogs from your breeding program?
 If so, which ones, and what did you do in response?”
+A response of “Never had any problems” means the breeder is either not tracking outcomes or not being honest.
+Both are unacceptable.

-4. Eye Conditions: What You Can’t See at 8 Weeks
+Eye Conditions: What You Cannot See at 8 Weeks

 Common Eye Issues in the Breed